EstanislauFilho/Computer-Vision-Face-Detect-OpenCV/Contributing.md

-Prezado(a)s,
+Dears,

-Para solicitações de pull e contribuições com o projeto, envie um e-mail para estanislau.sena@live.com com o assunto [Github Face Detect].
+For pull requests and contributions with the project, send an email to estanislau.sena@live.com with the subject [Github Face Detect].

-Atenciosamente,
+Regards,

 Estanislau de Sena FIlho